 This solution addresses key issue #3, focusing on the privacy concerns in Vertical Federated Learning (VFL) among VFL members, particularly during the sample alignment phase.
-It proposes introducing NEF to handle sample alignment.
-This ensures that VFL members only access overlapping sample information while the NWDAF acts as VFL server, preserving the privacy of the UE ID.
-The server only obtains UE information (UE ID) which all selected VFL members supported.
+In case of the AF as VFL Server, it proposes introducing NEF to handle sample alignment.
+This ensures that external AF as VFL Server only access overlapping sample information.
+In case of NWDAF acts as VFL server, the NWDAF as VFL Server handles sample alignment and assigns VFL Sample ID(s) for the intersection of Sample ID(s) and provides to VFL Clients.

 6.10 Solution #10: Privacy of sample alignment